eclipse-langium/langium-website/hugo/content/docs/recipes/code-bundling.md

 ---
 title: "Code Bundling"
 weight: 900
+aliases:
+  - /guides/code-bundling
 ---

-When you first create a Langium project using the [Yeoman generator](/docs/learn/workflow/install), it will only contain a plain TypeScript configuration, without any additional build processes.
+When you first create a Langium project using the [Yeoman generator](/docs/learn/workflow/scaffold#your-first-example-language), it will only contain a plain TypeScript configuration, without any additional build processes.
 However, if you want to make your language available for consumption in a non-development context, you'll want to create a bundle.
 It is not absolutely necessary in a Node.js context, since you can always resolve local `node_modules` but it's still recommended [for vscode extensions](https://code.visualstudio.com/api/working-with-extensions/bundling-extension).
 It improves performance and decreases file size by minifying your code and only including what you actually need.